Petroleum Engineering Program

 - Design and analysis of systems for producing, injecting and handling fluids.

 - Use of project economics, safety, and resource valuation methods for design and decision making under conditions of risk and uncertainty.

 There is a heavy emphasis on mathematics, computer applications, communication skills, and interdisciplinary problem-solving.
 The department encourages its students to work as interns during the summer months.
 A minimum of six weeks of approved experience is required for graduation.

 Program Educational Objectives

-The Program Education Objectives of the Petroleum Engineering Program are to produce graduates who will, within a few years of graduation:
+The Program Education Objectives of the Petroleum Engineering Program are to produce graduates who will be, within a few years of graduation: